RusinovAnton/react-exercise/README.md

   - **Registered**: field `created_at` - display in words as `<date> ago`
 - User should be able to sort by columns: `Name`, `Gender`, `Age`, `Registered`
 - User should be able to search items by any field with search input.
-- User should see number of items in table that currently visible
+- User should see count of items in table that currently visible

 ### Advanced: